SandeepJeewandara/Store_Management_System/README.md

 ## Overview

-This project aims to develop a Java-based inventory management system for an Internet cafe, facilitating easy tracking of items, dealers, and associated information.
+This project aims to develop a Java-based inventory management system for an Store, facilitating easy tracking of items, dealers, and associated information.
 The system is designed using object-oriented principles, ensuring modularity, code reuse, and robustness.

 ## Features